Cave of the Patriarchs: First and Second Temple period

 In 2020, Israeli archaeologists led by David Ben-Shlomo (Ariel University) dated pottery from the caves (recovered surreptitiously by local residents in 1981) to the 8th century BCE.
 The different origins of the shards, from various areas around Hebron and Jerusalem, suggest the site may have been a pilgrimage site as early as this date, according to the study authors.

 The time from which the Israelites regarded the site as sacred is unknown, though some scholars consider that the biblical story of Abraham's burial there probably dates from the 6th century BCE.

 Between 31 and 4 BCE, Herod the Great built a large, rectangular enclosure over the cave to commemorate the site for his subjects.
 It is the only fully surviving Herodian structure from the period of Hellenistic Judaism.
 Herod's building, with 6 ft stone walls made from stones that were at least 3 ft tall and sometimes reach a length of 24 ft, did not have a roof.
 Archaeologists are not certain where the original entrance to the enclosure was located, or even if there was one.
 The Herodian building stands on an earlier structure possibly built during the Hasmonean dynasty (c.
 2nd century BCE).

 Byzantine Christian period

 Until the era of the Byzantine Empire, the interior of the enclosure remained exposed to the sky.
 Under Byzantine rule, a simple basilica was constructed at the southeastern end and the enclosure was roofed everywhere except at the centre.

 During this period, the site became an important Christian pilgrimage destination.
-The Pilgrim of Bordaux, c.
+The Pilgrim of Bordeaux, c.
 333, reported "a monument of square form built of stone of wondrous beauty, in which lie Abraham, Isaac, Jacob, Sara, Rebecca, and Leah".
 The Piacenza Pilgrim (c.
 570) noted in his pilgrimage account that Jews and Christians shared possession of the site.